 5. Install solar panels

 Solar panels are a fantastic way to be more eco-friendly and save on energy costs – with the potential to increase the value of your home.
 This is a huge investment (they can cost anywhere from $15,000 to $25,000) and it will require professional installation.
 However, depending on where you’re located, you may be able to receive tax credit for eco-friendly homeowners, rebates, and other incentives.

 Being eco-friendly isn’t just good for the environment, it’s good for the pocket book as well.
 The more energy efficient you can make your home, the lower your energy bill will be, and that is something that buyers will definitely appreciate.
 After all, who doesn’t like to save extra cash whenever they can?

 Keep in mind that these are just a small fraction of things you can do to make your home more eco-friendly.
-Even if you aren’t interested in selling your home right away, the improvements will at least give you peace of mind that you’re doing your part to limit your carbon footprint while saving money.
+Even if you aren’t interested in selling your home right away, these eco-friendly home improvements will at least give you peace of mind that you’re doing your part to limit your carbon footprint while saving money.